 |Jacob, 7 weeks old|

-I bought this when he was 3 weeks old hoping it would help out.
+I bought the rock 'n play sleeper when he was 3 weeks old hoping it would help out.
 I didn't love the idea of having him sleep somewhere that differed from how he would sleep in the future (a flat crib), but I didn't have much of an option at this time if I wanted him (or me!) to get some sleep.

 And guess what.
 He started sleeping better the first time he sleep in it.
 In fact, his night sleep immediately got much longer, extending out to 8 hours by 5 weeks of age.
 I'm not saying he suddenly had zero sleep problems, but his sleep significantly improved.